Flairings/Mitigator/README.md

 - checks, amount of time to check /proc/net/dev to trigger pps detection.
 - sleep_time, amount of time to wait after capturing an attack.
 - dump_size, amount of packets you would like to capture when attack is detected.
+- whitelist, whitelisted ips to not be blocked on mitigation

 ``
 soon to be added